Humans-Machines/styleguide/html-css-sass/README.md

 - Although fine with HTML, do not close void elements, i.e. write `<br>`, not `<br />`.
 - Use valid HTML code unless that is not possible
 - Use tools such as the [W3C HTML validator](https://validator.w3.org/nu/) to test

-### Semantics

-- Use HTML according to its purpose
-- Use elements for what they have been created for.
-For example, use heading elements for headings, `p` elements for paragraphs, `a` elements for anchors, etc.

-Using HTML according to its purpose is important for accessibility, reuse, and code efficiency reasons.

 ### Formatting Rules